Article in Under the Hood category.

 You may have good looks and six pack, but what about your smarts?
 Consider Elevate your personal brain trainer.
 Elevate challenges users with games and puzzles that are designed to boost cognitive learning to improve focus, speaking skills, processing speed, and more.
 There are new exercises everyday and the app closely tracks your progress.
 You'll be sharp as a tack in no time!

 Our pal Kasper Munck recently launched his new app Stock Gains.
 Stock Gains shows you the true value of your portfolio by monitoring market changes and net gains after taxes.
-The app also takes into consideration historial data and scans news about your current porfolio.
+The app also takes into consideration historical data and scans news about your current porfolio.

 We knew that after the massive success of Dots, an addictive Android and iOS game that reached 1 million downloads in its first week, another iteration would soon follow.
 And we were right: meet TwoDots.
 The newest puzzle app is just as pretty as its brother.
 Featuring a similar style game, TwoDots follows two characters through different worlds, levels, and challenges.